 Before you do anything else, tell someone - a friend, a family member, a neighbor - what happened.
 Talking about it could help you realize it's a scam.

 Report Scams to the FTC

-If you were scammed or think you saw a scam, report it to the Federal Trade Commission.
+If you were scammed or think you saw a scam, tell the FTC at ReportFraud.ftc.gov

-ReportFraud.ftc.gov